France and Italy

 Political relations

-The relationship between France and Italy is very active, as fitting given the cooperation between these two major neighbouring partners which are EU founding members and have close economic, cultural and historical ties.
-Bilateral cooperation sees an annual summit, which was enshrined in Rome in February 1982.
+The relationship between France and Italy is very active, as is fitting given the cooperation between these two major neighbouring partners which are EU founding members and have close economic, cultural and historical ties.
+The pace of bilateral cooperation is set by an annual summit, which was first held in Rome in February 1982.

 Visits